-Between 1 January and 30 June 2015, UNAMA documented 19 civilian deaths and five injured (24 civilian casualties) from attacks targeting religious figures and places of worship.
+189 Between 1 January and 30 June 2015, UNAMA documented 19 civilian deaths and five injured (24 civilian casualties) from attacks targeting religious figures and places of worship.

-the mosque, who reportedly was the target of the attack, and two other civilians including a 15 year-old boy, and wounded 78 civilians, including 31 boys.
+The vast majority of casualties resulted from an IED attack at a mosque in Rodat district, Nangarhar province.
+On 10 June, a remote control IED placed at the pulpit of the Hisarak Jami Mosque detonated during the Juma (Friday) prayer.
+The attack killed the imam of the mosque, who reportedly was the target of the attack, and two other civilians including a 15 year-old boy, and wounded 78 civilians, including 31 boys.

 International humanitarian law prohibits deliberate attacks against civilians and civilian property, including places of worship, and places a specific obligation on parties to the conflict to enable religious personnel to carry out their work.
 Article 9 of Protocol II to the Geneva Conventions states that "Medical and religious personnel shall be respected and protected and shall be granted all available help for the performance of their duties."
-International humanitarian law further prohibits acts directed against people and places of worship which constitute the cultural or spiritual heritage of peoples.
-189
+190 International humanitarian law further prohibits acts directed against people and places of worship which constitute the cultural or spiritual heritage of peoples.
+191

 UNAMA also notes the Government's specific responsibility to protect mullahs and mosques from attacks.
-190
+192